wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/F/Find_Familiar.md

 **Casting Time:** 1 hour \
 **Range:** 10 feet \
-**Components:** V, S, M (10 gold worth of charcoal, incense, and herbs that must be consumed by fire in a brass brazier) \
+**Components:** V, S, M (10 gp worth of charcoal, incense, and herbs that must be consumed by fire in a brass brazier) \
 **Duration:** Instantaneous

 Your familiar, a spirit that takes the form of any challenge rating 0 beast of Small or Tiny size, appears in an unoccupied space within range.